svdecomposer/brainstorm-duneuro/README.md

 # brainstorm-duneuro
 DuNeuro integration into Brainstorm Toolbox for advanced FEM forward modelling.

 ## initial setup
+This repo is concieved to work in a linux or mac environment.
+So far it works fine in an ubuntu 10.04 lts.
+Windows executables will be generated through cross-compilation with mingw.

 1. update needed system libraries in a new 18.04 lts ubuntu we need: mingw-w64 g++-mingw-w64 libc6-dev-i386
 2. clone this repository